 The current-voltage characteristics were measured using a Keithley 2450 source meter and low–intensity monochromatic light source (light–emitting diode SN–HPIR940nm–1W with light wavelength 940 nm and intensity of about 400 µW).
 The LED radiation intensity was stabilized by a W1209 thermostat and a power supply regulated by a circuit incorporating positive feedback and digital control.

-The measurements were carried out at the temperature of 340 K. The sample temperature was driven by a thermoelectric cooler controlled by a STS-21 sensor, and maintained constant through a PID algorithm embedded in the software that serves the experimental setup.
+The measurements were carried out at a temperature of 340 K. The sample temperature was driven by a thermoelectric cooler controlled by an STS-21 sensor and maintained constant by a PID algorithm embedded in the software that serves the experimental setup.

 Supporting Information